 But what about the packaging?
-The waste created with every food kit order is something of a turnoff for many customers, so let’s take a look at what it entails and what you can do.
+The waste created with every food kit order, even if it is the best meal delivery service, is something of a turnoff for many customers, so let’s take a look at what it entails and what you can do.

 The Average Box

 HelloFresh stands atop the meal kit industry, with a reputation built on premium ingredients and easy-to-make, artful recipes.
 But what does the average meal leave behind?